 Certified Accuracy: The test bars which are the core of this system are calibrated to a uniform hardness of ±3% of the labeled BHN.
 Hardness of the bars is measured by equipment whose accuracy is certified traceable to the National Standards Institute.
 The Telebrineller microscope is by Leica.
 Readings may be made within .05 millimeters.

 Weatherproof: Designed for field use; there are no delicate adjustments or fragile components to be concerned with.
-All parts are rugged, solid, able to deliver accurate measurements in all weather, under the roughest field conditions.
+All parts are rugged, solid, and able to deliver accurate measurements in all weather, under the roughest field conditions.

 A test bar of known BHN, approximating the hardness of the specimen to be tested, is selected.
 Consistent accuracy is maintained when the test bar BHN is within 15% of the specimen BHN and is of the same general material.
 (Testing non-ferrous materials with carbon steel bars causes impact errors that must be compensated for by applying correction factors to the test results.)
 The test bar is inserted into the Telebrineller instrument and the instrument placed upon the specimen.